kmaida/gatsby-speakerbot/docs/development-airtable.md

 Now we need to set up a base and table to store events and event reports.

-1. Log into Airtable.
+1. [Log into Airtable](https://airtable.com/login).
 The dashboard defaults to the Bases view.
 2. Click the `+` icon to `Add a base`.
 3. In the dropdown, choose **Start from scratch**.
-4. Name your base whatever you want (it's the _table_ name that will become significant for our Speakerbot app, which we'll add in a minute).
+4. Name your base something descriptive.
+A base is a _collection_ of tables, and we'll use a table inside this base to store speaking events.
 You can also select a color and an icon for your base.
-A base is a _collection_ of tables.
 5. Once your base is set up, click on it to open it.
 You will see an empty table in grid view.
-Your view should look something like this:
+It should look something like this:
 ![Airtable with blank table](airtable-table1.png)
 6. Rename "Table 1" to a name of your choosing.
 This will be the table where Speakerbot saves and reads data.
 For example, at Gatsby, this table is called `Gatsby Speakers`.
-7. Modify/add the table fields as follows.
+7. Modify/add the table fields as described below.
 It's very important that the fields be named and formatted _exactly_ as shown, otherwise, the app will not be able to read or save the data properly without further code edits:
   * **Name** | Single line text
   * **Date** | Date | Date format: `ISO (2020-06-16)`
   * **Location** | Single line text